bm-alvaro/Shiny_App-Dashboard/README.md

 To explore the app, visit the live version hosted at [ShinyApps.io](https://alvarobm.shinyapps.io/ShinyDevTask/).
 Use the app's interactive features to search for species, view their geographical distribution, and analyze observation trends.

+## Development Branch

+After adding CSS (extra task "Beautiful UI Skill"), I tried to add an image carousel using JavaScript (extra task "JavaScript Skill").
+However, I encountered some code errors that I couldn't resolve in time for the deadline, so I will work on fixing them later to complete the task.
+This work is available in the "development" branch and deployed at the following link: [Unstable App](https://alvarobm.shinyapps.io/ShinyDevTask/)

 ## Contributing

 Feedback and contributions are welcome!
 If you have suggestions or issues, please reach out via [GitHub Issues](https://github.com/bm-alvaro/ShinyDevTask/issues).